Quick Fixes for Puffy Eyes: 6 Ways to De-Puff Eyes Fast

 Woman gently massaging under-eye area to reduce puffy eyes—quick lymphatic sweep

-When quick fixes help (and when they don’t)
+When quick fixes help most

 These tricks work best when puffiness is caused by temporary fluid retention, such as: